NICMx/Jool/README.md

 Github automatically compiles this, and it's available at https://nicmx.github.io/Jool.
 Unfortunately, Github is not yet available from IPv6, so a slightly less often updated fallback exists at https://www.jool.mx.

-If you want to compile the documentation yourself, run [Jekyll](http://jekyllrb.com/) right here.
+You can compile the documentation yourself by running [Jekyll](http://jekyllrb.com/) right here.

 ```bash
 $ jekyll build